Have you ever thought your kids could work like aspirant-ceramists during your holidays in Italy?

 It’s a small company where Made in Italy is not just a label, but the warranty of their product’s quality.
 You can admire Nico Toniolo, the owner and experienced ceramist, shaping the pottery at the wheel and decorating it with great passion and cleverness.
 Each object is a unique piece of art, and you can be sure nobody else will have the same at home.

 Nico Toniolo opened the Bottega del Tornio in the late Seventies, then taught at the Ceramic School in Nove for 10 years and finally fell in love with the raku ceramics.
 Since then, he has been producing pottery following the secrets of this ancient Japanese technique, adapting shapes and colours for a modern design.

 What we don’t like about it

 Nico Toniolo doesn’t speak English, but … he strongly believes his Venetian dialect is perfect to communicate!
 Joking aside, when the workshop is open to visitors, his son Andrea is at disposal for helping foreigners.

 If Andrea is not there, you can count on Nico’s smile and gestures.
-Or you can write an e-mail in advance in order to take an appointment with Andrea.
+Or you can write an e-mail in advance in order to make an appointment with Andrea.

 Good to know

 - How to get there: highway A31 Valdastico, Dueville exit; then drive along State Road S.S.
 248 towards Marostica.
 The workshop is in the industrial area, 1.5 km before town

 - Where to park: parking space in front of the workshop